|||

 Because the fate of Node.js is entwined so directly with that of the next-generation HTTP techniques (such as chunked responses and long polling), Cedar comes bundled with a new HTTP stack.
 The new HTTP stack, which runs on the herokuapp.com domain, provides a more direct connection between the end user's browser (or other HTTP client) and the app dyno which is serving the request.

-Here are two examples of apps which use advanced HTTP features for evented apps:
+Here is an example of an app that uses advanced HTTP features for evented apps:

 One caveat: we've made the difficult decision to hold off on supporting WebSockets, as the protocol is still in flux and not uniformly supported in modern standards-compliant browsers.
 Once the WebSockets protocol matures further, we'll be delighted to support it in the herokuapp.com HTTP stack.
 In the meantime, use the Socket.IO library, which falls back to the best available transport mechanism given the HTTP stack and browser capabilities for a given HTTP request.